 In addition, multiple employee injuries and/or death can cause significant emotional toll in the workplace and for the employees and their loved ones.
 The physical, emotional, and financial impact of a workplace injury can linger for years after the event.

 Employers must be on the look out to mitigate numerous hazards to keep their employees safe.
 From harsh chemical exposure to the risk of slips, trips and falls, manufacturers must prepare and address a wide array of safety issues.
 Check out our popular blog post for the top five manufacturing safety hazards.
 We list our top four safety tips to improve manufacturing safety below.

 - Use appropriate personal protection equipment (PPE).

 - Create a safe work environment.

-One of the first steps manufacturers can take toward employee safety to ensure that all new (and existing) workers are comprehensively trained on their job responsibilities and various safety techniques.
+One of the first steps manufacturers can take toward employee safety is to ensure that all new (and existing) workers are comprehensively trained on their job responsibilities and various safety techniques.
 They should know what PPE to wear, how to maintain or service heavy machinery, proper lock/out tagout procedures and any other need-to-know workplace safety information.
-We have created a page on safety training to help you understand the in and outs of workforce safety training.
+We've created a page on safety training to help you understand the in and outs of workforce safety training.